 Scotia Community Account Plan

-Do business banking accounts with no or low monthly fees exist?
+Business banking accounts with no or low monthly fees

 BMO eBusiness Plan

 Opening a business bank account

 How you open a business account depends on the type of business you have and how you plan on using the account.
 Some accounts allow you to apply online, while others require you to apply in person and provide details about your business.
 Here’s what you’ll need:

 - Business registration papers.
 Have your business registration or incorporation papers with you, as your bank will likely want proof that you want to open a business account for business purposes.
 Don’t expect a business card, a business credit card, or a letterhead to do the job.
 These can be faked pretty easily, so your bank will likely reject them as proof that your business is legitimate.

 - Personal I.D.
 Bring valid, government-issued photo I.D. with your name as it also appears on your business registration or incorporation documents.
 This will prove to the bank that you are legally connected to the business and are authorized to open an account.

 - Proof of residence.
 Be prepared to provide proof of residency, as banks usually require that you be a resident of Canada in order to open an account.

 - Information on individuals who are authorized to access the account.
 Find out what system your bank has for allowing other people to access the account.
 TD Canada Trust, for example, will issue Full Access debit cards and Limited Access debit cards, which allows account holders to securely manage who accesses the business account and what actions those people are authorized to perform.